Françoise Barré-Sinoussi: Leadership

 Francoise Barré-Sinoussi remained at the Pasteur Institute and was appointed head of the Biology of Retroviruses Unit in 1992.
 The Biology of Retroviruses Unit was reconfirmed in 2005 and renamed the Regulation of Retrovirial Infections Unit.
 Currently, the unit is working on vaccine research against HIV and the correlates of protection against AIDS for immunotherapy.
 Barré-Sinoussi's career has also included integration with resource-limited countries, such as Vietnam and Central African Republic.
 Her experiences working in developing nations with the World Health Organization were truly eye-opening experiences for her and motivated her to continue to collaborate scientifically with various countries through Africa and Asia.
 This collaboration has promoted many exchanges and workshops between young scientists from resource-limited countries and researches in Paris.

 Francoise Barré-Sinoussi was elected to the International AIDS Society (IAS) Governing Council in 2006 and served as the president of the IAS from 2012 to 2016.
 Barré-Sinoussi worked on the Conference Advisory Committee for the 9th IAS Conference on HIV Science, which took place in July 2017 and is currently serving as co-chair of the IAS, working toward an HIV cure initiative.

-Awards
+Awards and Honors

 Barré-Sinoussi shared the 2008 Nobel Prize in Physiology or Medicine with Luc Montagnier for their co-discovery of HIV, and with Harald zur Hausen, who discovered the viral cause of cervical cancer that led to the development.

-In addition to the Nobel Prize, Barré-Sinoussi has received awards including:
+In addition to the Nobel Prize, Barré-Sinoussi has received awards and honors including: